-LED based transfer standards: Incandescent lamps are widely used as working standards.
+Light emitting diode (LED) based transfer standards: Incandescent lamps are widely used as working standards.
 However, the EU has started to phase out incandescent lamps for general lighting purposes in favour of energy efficient LEDs.
-Lamp manufacturers may no longer continue to maintain the expertise and facilities for producing incandescent lamps.
-Consequently, new methodologies for source based standards, most probably using LEDs, will be needed.
+Consequently, new methodologies for source based standards, most probably using LEDs and OLEDs (organic light-emitting diodes), will be needed.

-VU, EUV and THz transfer standards: Technical innovations in Vacuum Ultraviolet (VUV), Extreme Ultraviolet (EUV), and Terahertz (THz) radiometry are increasingly important in space and climate research (solar VUV emission), semiconductor industry (EUV lithography, EUVL) and security (THz scanner).
+UV, EUV and THz transfer standards: Technical innovations in Vacuum Ultraviolet (VUV), Extreme Ultraviolet (EUV), and Terahertz (THz) radiometry are increasingly important in space and climate research (solar VUV emission), semiconductor industry (EUV lithography, EUVL) and security (THz scanner).
 The growth of these fields will require traceable radiometry in these extreme spectral ranges.
 In cooperation with detector developers, new types of semiconductor photodiodes will be characterized for responsivity, stability, homogeneity and linearity in the VUV and EUV spectral ranges for potential use as transfer standards.
 The potential application of free electron lasers to EUVL for traceability requires online intensity monitoring of femtosecond EUV pulses at frequencies beyond 100 MHz.